ZAhmaad/ZAhmaad.github.io/_pages/about.md

 * EU Compliance regulations, GDPR
 * Internet of Things

-If you are interested in any research direction above, feel free to knock me at --> zubair dot ahmad at unive dot com
+If you are interested in any research direction above, feel free to knock me at --> [email](zubair.ahmad@giki.edu.pk)

 Awards, Honors, and Fellowships